How can empathy introduce breakthroughs in the creative process?

 reflecting on art school

-In 2011, I took a first stab at summarizing the transformational experience I went through in art school.
+In 2011, I took the first stab at summarizing the transformational experience I went through in art school.

-In 2013, I took a first stab at summarizing the result of my research for the general audience.
+In 2013, I took the first stab at summarizing the result of my research for the general audience.